Hi! I am Emily.

 Living in an old gamekeeper’s cottage in the middle of a field, now counting pheasants, exploring the woods, building elaborate tree-fort contraptions, pretending my bike was a horse and always reading made this imagined love for British countryside real.
 Books were the passport to exploration and understanding.
 I learnt to love British history and heritage.
 I still do!

-We were close to the river Thames, which filled my teen years with plenty of friends messing around in boats, camping on the Island in the middle of the river in true Arthur Ransome style.
+We were close to the river Thames, which filled my teen years with plenty of friends messing around in boats, and frequently camped on the Island in the middle of the river in true Arthur Ransome style.
 I tasted that Thames water more often than I ought.
 It was then that music, always a core part of me, became something I worked hard at.
 But still there were books and I began to learn how to write craftily while I read avidly, lazily and continually.
 Until at 16 I fell in love with something much greater, my Creator, and I stopped reading fiction.

 Music took me to University, where I studied, wrote a lot of poetry and got married, all at the same time.
 Considering I always had to be positioned to watch the pianists’ hands at any concert I went to, it is little wonder that I fell in love with and married one.